sspproger/Data-Science/README.md

 Allowed functions : import timeit

-Imagine that your task is to get all the Gmail addresses from a list of email addresses from the list that are Gmails.
+Imagine that your task is to get all the Gmail addresses from a list of email addresses.
 The usual approach is to create a loop, and iterating from the initial list append the required values to a new list.

 But that can be inefficient if we are talking about large amounts of data.
 There is a more efficient and pythonic way to do the task – list comprehensions.

 In this exercise, you need to: